kvn1338/reconductor/README.md

 > **Orchestrate your reconnaissance like a symphony** 🎵

 Fast, parallel network scanning with nmap and nuclei.
-Automatically resumes, intelligently queues, never loses progress.

-## Origin

-What started as a simple shell script to streamline scanning large networks in an efficient manner grew into a robust, production-ready reconnaissance orchestration tool.
-The core mission remains the same: make large-scale network scanning fast, reliable, and resumable.
+Automatically resumes, queues and avoids losing progress.
+This started as a simple shell script to streamline scanning large networks in an efficient manner and grew into this over time...

 ## Features